adamaaronson/adamaaronson.github.io/index.md

 I'm Adam Aaronson, and I like making things, especially software, music, and puzzles.

-Born and raised in Chicagoland, I'm a Computer Science major and Linguistics minor at the University of Illinois at Urbana–Champaign.
+Born and raised in Chicagoland, I'm a Computer Science major and Linguistics minor at the University of Illinois Urbana–Champaign.

 I also play trombone and electric bass, and right now I'm probably listening to jazz, funk, podcasts, or R&B, and drinking coffee, tea, or good old-fashioned water.